from small one page howto to huge articles all in one place

 NOTES

-On NFS file systems, reading small amounts of data will only update the timestamp the first time, subsequent calls may not do so.
-This is caused by client side attribute caching, because most if not all NFS clients leave st_atime (last file access time) updates to the server and client side reads satisfied from the client's cache will not cause st_atime updates on the server as there are no server side reads.
-Unix semantics can be obtained by disabling client side attribute caching, but in most situations this will substantially increase server load and decrease performance.
+On NFS filesystems, reading small amounts of data will update the timestamp only the first time, subsequent calls may not do so.
+This is caused by client side attribute caching, because most if not all NFS clients leave st_atime (last file access time) updates to the server, and client side reads satisfied from the client's cache will not cause st_atime updates on the server as there are no server-side reads.
+UNIX semantics can be obtained by disabling client-side attribute caching, but in most situations this will substantially increase server load and decrease performance.

 SEE ALSO